smallwat3r/rpi-gardener/README.md

     {"plant-1": {"pct": 45.2, "raw": 29550}, "plant-2": {"pct": 67.8, "raw": 25000}, ...}

-The RPi reads from `/dev/ttyACM0` and persists readings directly to the database.
+The RPi auto-detects `/dev/ttyACM0` or `/dev/ttyACM1` and persists readings directly to the database.

 ## Data Management